Projects4meji/ISO-Website/README.md

 # ACS-GP ISO Certification Website

 A modern, responsive Django website for ISO certification services with professional design and custom CSS styling.
+This project has been restructured to use a unified `website` app that consolidates all functionality.

 ## Features